ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 **Name: Australian Privacy Act** |||
 Locations | Protect content in Exchange email, Teams chats, channel messages, OneDrive and SharePoint documents.  | The locations where the policy will apply.
-Content type | Australian Driver’s Licence number<br>Australian Passport number | The types of sensitive information being detected.
+Content type | Australian Driver's Licence number<br>Australian Passport number | The types of sensitive information being detected.
 Sharing detection | With people outside my organisation | When the policy is applied.
 Notify users | Enabled | Users are notified when the policy is triggered.
 They are also provided policy tips for managing sensitive information.
 Amount of instances | 5 | The amount of sensitive information required to trigger the policy (10 is the default).